Support We Can Offer

 We know applications to Oxford and Cambridge are based on skills, not just knowledge - so we give students the chance to analyse the skills admissions tutors are looking for, and practice approaching difficult questions, so they can maximise the benefit of their later practice sessions.
 We normally run this session earlier so that students can practise applying the skills covered in their one-on-one practice interviews.

-Practice Interview - 1 Hour Session
+Practice Interview - 1 or 2 Hour Session

 Each of student is matched with an expert graduate, for individual 1-1 mock interviews.
 These practice sessions can focus on a students personal statement, or on unseen material in the students' subject of choice.